aleyoscar/godotxt/README.md

 ```

 5. (Optional) Change the `APP_PORT` to your desired port
-6. (Optional) Change the volume to point to your own todo.txt folder
+6. (Optional) Change the volume in `compose.yml` to point to your own todo.txt folder

 ```
 volumes: